Methodology FAQs: Our formulas, data sources and eligibility criteria

 Is there a list of available countries?

-Within the app, use the Location dropdown or Data Controls menu to browse the countries for which we have consumption data.
+In CONNECT, the Data Sources grid also lists providers by country.
+Within Dashboards/Analysis/Report Builder, use the Location dropdown or Data Controls menu to browse the countries for which we have consumption data.
 You can also export some location data in grid form.

 Why is there a gap in streaming data for a specific country?